 If you are having surgery, being prepared can ease your mind.
-At your pre-surgical testing appointment at Mount Sinai Union Square, we are here to help you prepare, to take care of you, and to answer all of your questions.
+At your pre-surgical testing appointment at Mount Sinai Downtown-Union Square, we are here to help you prepare, to take care of you, and to answer all of your questions.
 We want to be sure you are safe and comfortable before, during, and after your surgical procedure, and have the best possible outcome.

 No more than two weeks before your surgical procedure, you will have your appointment for pre-surgical testing at our convenient Union Square location, easy to get to via one of New York City’s most central hubs for public transportation.